olvior/bloodthief-mod-loader/README.md

 On the side, for each entity, there key value pairs to edit, for example for a checkpoint area you edit the checkpoint index.

 For some more complicated behavior, such as doors, you need a trigger area.
 Then change the target to the name of what it should trigger.
 Then a mover, which moves when it gets triggered is the door.
-Make sure to change the targetname to what you enetered for the target.
+Make sure to change the targetname to what you entered for the target.

+More details:
+- You can use any map format in TrenchBroom (I think), but just stick to valve if unsure
+- There is no need to compile it to play the map, just have the map in a folder inside the maps folder, with a json file to accompany it

 ---

 Feel free to help develop the mod loader itself or the mod installer.

-Everything that I made is open source so you're free to do whatever, however Blargis' assets are copyrighted by him.
+Everything that I made is open source so you're free to do whatever, however Blargis's assets are copyrighted by him.